 At times in our life, we sometimes feel forsaken.
 We sometimes believe that no one cares, that our life has no meaning, that we are left alone.
 Yet, Good Friday tells us that we are not without hope.
 If we embrace him, we live.
 Come, then, and join our observance of Good Friday and give thanks for the saving work of the cross.

 Our service on Good Friday is the Penitential Service for Good Friday.
-Special music will include the anthem, Before the Cross of Christ I Stand, by John Carter.
+Special music will include the Carol of the Atonement (English trad. melody), Cross of Jesus by Lynette Maynard, and Christ, We Do All Adore Thee by Theodore Dubois.

 When the women found the empty tomb on Easter morning, they were perplexed.
 They could not understand what had happened to their Lord.
 They were distressed -- until the angel reminded them that of Jesus' promise that he would rise again.